 Ever since you got pregnant, people have be warning you about the lack of sleep that a baby brings, but in the meantime, you’re pregnant and you can’t fall asleep.
 What gives?!
-Pregnancy insomnia is, unfortunately, super common —about 78 percent of pregnant women reportedly suffer from it.
+Pregnancy insomnia is, unfortunately, super common pregnancy symptom —about 78 percent of pregnant women reportedly suffer from it.

 Why do pregnant women get insomnia?